- Barangaroo's local optometrist - is for people who want the highest quality eye

 We are proud of our carefully curated local and imported frame collection.
 Each piece has been specially selected for its design, craftsmanship

 Equally important is our focus on eye care and eye health.
 Our highly experienced staff are dedicated to ensuring your vision is as good as it can be.
 We do this through the most comprehensive eye tests using state of the art

 We can cover all your eye-health needs, including regular eye examinations, contact

-Jess is our experienced optometrist who has been helping people see better for more than 7 years.
-She graduated with a double degree from the University of New South Wales and is also licensed to prescribe therapeutic medicines for your eyes.
+Chiara is our experienced optometrist who has been helping people see better for more than 5 years.
+She graduated from the Queenland University of Technology and is also licensed to prescribe therapeutic medicines for your eyes.
 Quality

 Nick is our general manager and dispenser.
 Customer service is his number one priority.
 He can offer expert advice on selecting the appropriate frame to suit your style and repair your damaged glasses.
 Don't